-With women comprising nearly two-thirds of all travelers, many DMOs are beginning to question how they should be tailoring their destination marketing to efforts attract this demographic.
-While women don’t make up a homogenous group with identical likes, dislikes and personalities, they do share some tendencies that can prove useful for DMOs.
+While women don’t make up a homogeneous group with identical likes, dislikes and personalities, they do share some tendencies that can prove useful for DMOs.
 More-so than men, women tend to prefer a more immersive travel experience.
-They take the time to gather information about authentic cultural highlights and base their purchasing decisions on emotional responses to what their research is telling them.
+They take the time to gather information about authentic cultural highlights and base their purchasing decisions more on emotional responses to what their research is telling them.
 So, what does this mean for your DMO?

 Tell Your Story